ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/the-bindgen-tool.md

 ### Java Exceptions
 When generating Ballerina bindings, Java exceptions will be mapped onto Ballerina errors.
 They will have identical names as that of the corresponding Java exceptions.
 Instead of returning a generic error from the Java side, the bindings will return a more meaningful error representing the exact Java exception.

-E.g., The following `IOException` will be returned from the `read()` function in the `java.io.FileInputStream` Ballerina binding class.
+E.g., the following `IOException` will be returned from the `read()` function in the `java.io.FileInputStream` Ballerina binding class.

 ```ballerina
 function read() returns int|IOException {